 You may also like to read:

-- 11 Tips on How to Protect Your Smart Home From Hackers
+- How to Protect Your Smart Home From Hackers?

-- Enable Mobile Data in Airplane Mode With 1 Easy Code
+- Enable Mobile Data in Airplane Mode With 1 Code

-- How to Make Firefox Faster With 14 Easy Tweaks for Speed
+- Make Firefox Faster With 14 Tweaks for Speed

-- How to Remove Password From PDF Document – 6 Solutions
+- How to Remove Password From PDF Document?

 The online phishing scams' emails keep getting better and better in appearance.
 You may receive an email that pretends to be sent from eBay.
-The email will have all the appropriate logos and will often be formatted in the same way.
+The email will have all the appropriate logos and will often be formatted similarly.
 The links within the email can even appear to be directed to legitimate pages within eBay.

 For example, e-mails supposedly from eBay claiming that the user's account will be suspended unless they click on the provided link and update the credit card information.